kutec/tssync/_drafts/2015-12-17-6-signs-you-should-invest-in-sass.md

 @import 'header';
 @import 'footer';
 // and so on...</pre>
 You may have noticed <code>.scss</code> files with underscore ("_").
 These files will be merged in a one file and won't show up in output directory - CSS.
 Also, the order of the partials matters.
-Likewise, variables and functions files, that must be at the top because these files consist of definitions of re-usable code.
+Likewise, variables and functions files, that must be at the top because these files consist of references to be used in other files.
 <h2>Inheritance or @extend</h2>
 There is a concept in JavaScript, where we can extend the functionality of existing object.
-This is in object-oriented programming approach know as Inheritance.
-The same thing we can do in Sass, using <code>@extend</code> feature.
+This is in object-oriented programming approach known as Inheritance.
+The same thing we can do in Sass using <code>@extend</code> feature.
 <pre>@extend .some-class<span class="token punctuation">;</span></pre>
 <blockquote>[Tweet "Extends do not allow customization, but they produce very efficient CSS"]